Key takeaways:

 Width recommendations:

-- Use fewer columns to support the shelves, as they can limit the acceptable width of packages that will be placed on the shelves.
+• Use fewer columns to support the shelves, as they can limit the acceptable width of packages placed on them.

 4. Install video surveillance and signage